-Number of Students Number of Computers 4185 335
+Number of Students Number of Computers 4686 335

-File Description Documents Upload any additional information View File
+File Description Documents Upload any additional information No File Uploaded

-4.3.3 - Bandwidth of internet connection in the A. ?50 Mbps Institution and the number of students on campus
+4.3.3 - Bandwidth of internet connection in A. ?50 Mbps the Institution and the number of students on campus

-File Description Documents Details of bandwidth available in the Institution View File Upload any additional information No File Uploaded
+File Description Documents Details of bandwidth available in the Institution No File Uploaded Upload any additional information No File Uploaded

-4.3.4 - Institution has facilities for e-content development: Facilities available for e-content development Media Centre Audio-Visual Centre Lecture Capturing System (LCS) Mixing equipments and software for editing
+4.3.4 - Institution has facilities for e-content A. All four of the above development: Facilities available for e-content development Media Centre Audio-Visual Centre Lecture Capturing System (LCS) Mixing equipments and software for editing